andrejusk/winfiles/README.md

     # winfiles config windows

-To install tools and dependencies (as admin)
+To install/update tools and dependencies (as admin)

     # winfiles config deps

-To login and import GPG key from keybase

-    $ winfiles config pgp

 To create a Hyper-V VM (as admin)

     # winfiles config hyper-v

+To import PGP key from Keybase

+    $ winfiles config pgp

 # Repository Layout